jfvilasPersonal/oberkorn/docs/installation.md

   - Creating Custom Resource Definitions (CRD) on your kubernetes cluster.
   - Deploying the JWTA Controller.

-Once everything is ok, you can start deploying JWTA authorizators to protect your applications.
+Once everything is ok, you can start deploying Oberkorn authorizators to protect your applications.

 ## Setup
 Step 1.
 Create the CRD.